How to Use Caulk {The Complete Guide!}

 Now that we have a more solid understanding of the different types of caulk (or sealant) and what they’re used for, let’s dive a little deeper into how you actually use it!

-Let’s start with the basics: in order to apply caulk, you’ll need a caulk gun.
+Let’s start with the basics: first, you’ll need a caulk gun.

 The right caulk gun can be the difference between a really frustrating project and a really easy one.
-Some types of caulk guns continue to leak caulk after you’re done pulling the trigger, and it makes a really big mess – but the right gun will stop the flow of caulk as soon as you let go of the trigger.
+Some types continue to leak after you’re done pulling the trigger, and it makes a really big mess.
+But the right gun will stop the flow as soon as you let go of the trigger.

 When purchasing a caulk gun, you want to avoid a “ratchet-rod” gun – they’re almost guaranteed to leak on you.
 Instead, look for a caulk gun labeled as “drip free” or “smooth-rod”.
 You don’t have to spend a ton of money for a quality caulk gun, either – most are under $20!

-There are a couple of different methods here – your first step is to choose how wide you want your line of caulk to be (this depends on your project, but I generally recommend 1/8″) and find the marked line on the tip of your caulk tube.
-Once you know where to cut, you have two choices – if you have a caulk gun with a high-quality spout cutter (pictured below), you can slide the tip into the opening on the caulk gun up to your chosen line and pull the trigger for a perfect opening in your caulk!
+There are a couple of different methods here.
+Your first step is to choose how wide you want your line of caulk to be (this depends on your project, but I generally recommend 1/8″).
+Then, find the marked line on the tip of your caulk tube.
+If you have a caulk gun with a high-quality spout cutter (pictured below), you can slide the tip into the opening on the caulk gun up to your chosen line and pull the trigger for a perfect opening in your caulk!

 However, some of these spout cutters can tend to just crush the tip rather than cut it.
 So, if you aren’t sure if you can trust it, I’d recommend grabbing a utility knife and simply cutting along the same angle marked on the tip of your tube of caulk.